Uh-oh. You haven't set your gender on your Google account. We check this to keep for girls only.

 Eat like the Portuguese and stay healthy by choosing the healthier alternative to cooking oil with Borges Extra Virgin Olive Oil for Rs 625

-- Leave a small amount of rice in your bowl after you’ve finished eating unless you want some more, in which case your empty bowl is a sign for the waiter to refill it.
+- Leave a small amount of rice in your bowl after you’ve finished eating as part of basic table etiquette, unless you want some more, in which case your empty bowl is a sign for the waiter to refill it.

-- Take small amounts of each dish onto your plate; taking too much of any dish and hence preventing others from trying it is considered rude.
+- Take small amounts of each dish onto your plate; taking too much of any dish and hence preventing others from trying it is considered rude and against their dining etiquette.

-- Wish fellow diners ‘buen provecho’ (enjoy your meal) before you begin your meal.
+- Wishing fellow diners ‘buen provecho’ (enjoy your meal) before you begin your meal is considered a good dining etiquette

-- Eat foods like tortas and tortillas with your hands, as it is encouraged; but use the fork and spoon above your place for dessert.
+- Eat foods like tortas and tortillas with your hands, as it is encouraged; but using the fork and spoon above your place for dessert is considered good eating etiquette.

 - Be too early for a dinner!
-It is assumed that you’re imposing on your hosts if you show up on the dot, as you’re invited.
+It is assumed that you’re imposing on your hosts if you show up on the dot, as you’re invited and is considered a bad dining etiquette.
 15-30 minutes past the decided time is an acceptable time-frame to show up.

-- Rush through your meal; dining is to be enjoyed with friends and family and is looked at as an opportunity to socialize and converse with those around you.
+- Rush through your meal; the best eating etiquette is to enjoy you food with friends and family and is looked at as an opportunity to socialize and converse with those around you.

-Which of these customs did you find the most insightful?
+Which of these customs and table manners did you find the most insightful?

 For when you prepare an authentic Mexican feast at home, season your tortillas and tacos with the Salsalito Mexican Quick Mix for Rs 110